 What is an antipattern? – An idea which seems good but has more negatives than positives.
 Click here to read the definition of Anti-Pattern.

-What could be done to avoid this anti-pattern
+What could be done instead of Hardening Sprint

-This article is re-published on WORLD OF AGILE website –https://worldofagile.com/blog/scrum-master-the-solver-of-all-impediments-an-anti-pattern/
+Say NO to a hardening sprint.
+Do not keep pending activities.
+This article is re-published on WORLD OF AGILE website –https://worldofagile.com/blog/hardening-sprint-an-anti-pattern/